 When you’re done browsing Santa Catarina for the same stuff you probably have back home, head to Mercado do Bolhão.
-They have the cheapest bargains in town and sell souvenirs, vegetables, fish and everything in between.
+It may have lost some of its authentic charm after the recent renovation, but it’s still a good place to go to find souvenirs, vegetables, fish and everything in between.

-The area around the Clerigos Tower (you can use the baroque tower as a point of orientation when strolling the streets) features a mix of more expensive brands and quirky shops, like A Vida Portuguesa where you can buy Portuguese products.
-And visit the unique Art Nouveau bookshop Livraria Lello, that looks like something from a Harry Potter movie (check out our Guide to Art Nouveau in Porto, if you’re into the fin-de siecle architecture).
+The area around the Clerigos Tower (you can use the baroque tower as a point of orientation when strolling the streets) features a mix of more expensive brands and quirky shops, like Fernandes, Mattos & Ca where you can buy Portuguese products.
+And visit the unique Art Nouveau bookshop Livraria Lello, that looks like something from a Harry Potter movie (check out our Guide to Art Nouveau in Porto, if you’re into Art Nouveau architecture).

 Restaurants, Bars and Nightlife